huakeda1/Basic-algorithm-and-framework-study-for-AI/basic_model_regression/README.md

 ```

 ### Main process
-- get raw data and normalize them to specific range(-1~1)
+- read and preprocess the data from file
 - build data loader
 - create the model
 - train and evaluate the model.